All articles

 • The project has been delayed by more than 5 years beyond original timeline

-• Pricing seems artificially inflated (30%+ above comparable projects)
+• Pricing seems artificially inflated (30%+ above comparable projects in the same sector)

-• No OC/CC has been obtained despite claimed "ready to move in"
+• No OC/CC has been obtained despite the project being marketed as "ready to move in"

-3. Compare pricing against 4-5 nearby projects on 99acres/MagicBricks
+3. Compare pricing — Benchmark against 4-5 nearby projects on 99acres and MagicBricks

-4. Visit the site — see actual construction progress, talk to residents of delivered phases
+4. Visit the site in person — See actual construction progress, talk to residents of delivered phases

-5. Read resident reviews on Google Maps for occupied phases
+5. Read resident reviews — Check Google Maps reviews for occupied phases

-Or search any Dwarka Expressway project on PropReport for a comprehensive due diligence report covering all of the above — RERA verification, builder track record, legal analysis, pricing benchmarking, and resident reviews.
+Or search any Dwarka Expressway project on PropReport for a comprehensive due diligence report covering RERA verification, builder track record, legal analysis, pricing benchmarking, and resident reviews — delivered to your inbox in under 24 hours.

 Bottom Line

 Dwarka Expressway is no longer a speculative bet — it's real infrastructure now.
+The expressway is operational, Delhi connectivity is proven, and property prices remain 30-40% below Golf Course Extension.
 But "good corridor" doesn't mean "every project is worth buying."
-The difference between a smart purchase and a regrettable one comes down to the specific project, builder, and price.

 Do the homework.
 Or let someone do it for you.
 Either way, don't skip it.